-Car parts supplier R-TEK is looking good with a little help from its friends.
+Wearside car parts firm looking good with help from its friends

 The Washington interior trim manufacturer took part in a best practice visit to fellow Tier 1 supplier Calsonic Kansei, through the North East Automotive Alliance’s (NEAA) Business Excellence programme and has adopted a number of improvements to its training methods as a result.
 R-TEK plant manager Peter Watson is chairman of the NEAA’s Business Excellence Strategy Group: “The exchange of best practice between Tier 1 automotive companies in the North East was relatively unheard of prior to the NEAA’s activity,” he said.